Bob Dylan: 1990–1999: Return to folk music and resurgence

 Over the next few years Dylan returned to his roots with two albums covering traditional folk and blues songs: Good as I Been to You (1992) and World Gone Wrong (1993), backed solely by his acoustic guitar.
-Many critics and fans commented on the quiet beauty of the song "Lone Pilgrim", written by a 19th-century teacher.
-In November 1994 Dylan recorded two live shows for MTV Unplugged.
+Many critics and fans noted the quiet beauty of the song "Lone Pilgrim", written by a 19th-century teacher.
+In August 1994, he played at Woodstock '94; Rolling Stone called his performance "triumphant".
+In November, Dylan recorded two live shows for MTV Unplugged.
 He said his wish to perform traditional songs was overruled by Sony executives who insisted on hits.
-The resulting album, MTV Unplugged, included "John Brown", an unreleased 1962 song of how enthusiasm for war ends in mutilation and disillusionment.
+The resulting album, MTV Unplugged, included "John Brown", an unreleased 1962 song about how enthusiasm for war ends in mutilation and disillusionment.

 With a collection of songs reportedly written while snowed in on his Minnesota ranch, Dylan booked recording time with Daniel Lanois at Miami's Criteria Studios in January 1997.
 The subsequent recording sessions were, by some accounts, fraught with musical tension.
-Before the album's release Dylan was hospitalized with a life-threatening heart infection, pericarditis, brought on by histoplasmosis.
+Before the album's release Dylan was hospitalized with life-threatening pericarditis, brought on by histoplasmosis.
 His scheduled European tour was canceled, but Dylan made a speedy recovery and left the hospital saying, "I really thought I'd be seeing Elvis soon".
 He was back on the road by mid-year, and performed before Pope John Paul II at the World Eucharistic Conference in Bologna, Italy.
-The Pope treated the audience of 200,000 people to a homily based on Dylan's lyric "Blowin' in the Wind".
+The Pope treated the audience of 200,000 to a homily based on Dylan's "Blowin' in the Wind".

-In September Dylan released the new Lanois-produced album, Time Out of Mind.
-With its bitter assessment of love and morbid ruminations, Dylan's first collection of original songs in seven years was highly acclaimed.
-One critic wrote: "the songs themselves are uniformly powerful, adding up to Dylan's best overall collection in years".
-This collection of complex songs won him his first solo "Album of the Year" Grammy Award.
+In September, Dylan released the new Lanois-produced album, Time Out of Mind.
+With its bitter assessments of love and morbid ruminations, Dylan's first collection of original songs in seven years was highly acclaimed.
+Alex Ross called it "a thrilling return to form".
+"Cold Irons Bound" won Dylan another Grammy For Best Male Rock Vocal Performance, and the album won him his first Grammy Award for Album of the Year.
+The album's first single, "Not Dark Yet", has been called one of Dylan's best songs and "Make You Feel My Love" was covered by Billy Joel, Garth Brooks, Adele and others.
+Elvis Costello said "I think it might be the best record he's made."

-In December 1997, US President Bill Clinton presented Dylan with a Kennedy Center Honor in the East Room of the White House, paying this tribute: "He probably had more impact on people of my generation than any other creative artist.
-His voice and lyrics haven't always been easy on the ear, but throughout his career Bob Dylan has never aimed to please.
-He's disturbed the peace and discomforted the powerful".

-2000s